-Customer stories are more than worth while.
-Lots of marketing best practices focus on top of the funnel activity—building awareness.
+Customer stories are more than worthwhile.
+Lots of marketing best practices focus on the top of the funnel activity—building awareness.
 But building trust is crucial to converting those visits into actual paying customers.
 Why?

-- Metrics – Hubspot found that 54% of customer prefer to see videos over other marketing tactics.
+- Metrics – Hubspot found that 54% of customers prefer to see videos over other marketing tactics.

 - Build trust.
 Writing text on a web page is easy.
 Satisfying a person enough to pay for your software and tell the world about it is hard.

 - Brand building.
 They align you with other companies or individuals in the same space that are using your product to simplify their workflow.

 - Increase retention / reduce churn.
 Bringing your favorite customers to light is a good way of promoting their own offering, while also enabling you to build longer-lasting and more meaningful relationships with your buyer.

 - Value add in the real world.
 Success stories are also a great way to bring to life how your value proposition translates into real-world examples.

 While there’s undeniably a brilliant marketing team behind your managed WordPress hosted website, nothing can really compete with your actual customers telling the stories of how they’re using (and loving) your product.
 It’s these tactics that build trust and bring messages to light in a different way than traditional advertising copy.